-That is to say: The State of North Dakota shall assume and pay the following bonds and indebtedness, to-wit: Bonds issued on account of the Hospital for Insane at Jamestown, Bonds issued on account of the North Dakota University at Grand Forks, North Dakota, the face aggregate of which is 96,700 00 Bonds issued on account of the Penitentiary at Bismarck, North Dakota, the face aggregate of which is 93,600 00 Refunding Capitol Building Warrants dated April 1, 1889.....
-83,507 46 And the State of South Dakota shall assume and pay the following bonds and indebtedness, to-wit: Bonds issued on account of the Hospital for the Insane at Yankton, Bonds issued on account of the School for Deaf Mutes at Sioux Falls, South Dakota, the face aggregate of which is.....
-51,000 00 Bonds issued on account of the University at Vermillion, South Dakota, the face aggregate of which is 75,000 00 Bonds issued on account of the Penitentiary at Sioux Falls South Dakota, the face aggregate of which is.....
-94,300 00 Bonds issued on account of the Agricultural College at Brookings, South Dakota, the face aggregate of which is.....
-97,500 00 Bonds issued on account of the Normal School at Madison, South Dakota, the face aggregate of which is 49,400 00 Bonds issued on account of the School of Mines at Rapid City, South Dakota, the face aggregate of which is 33,000 00 Bonds issued on account of the Reform School at Plankington, South Dakota, the face aggregate of which is.....
-30,000 00 Bonds issued on account of the Normal School at Spearfish, South Dakota, the face value of which is.....
-25,000 00 Bonds issued on account of the Soldiers' Home at Hot Springs, South Dakota, the face aggregate of which is.....
-45,000 00
+• • That is to say: The State of North Dakota shall assume and paying bonds and indebtedness, to-wit: the follow- Bonds issued on account of the Hospital for Insane at Jamestown, North Dakota, the face aggregate of which is \$266,000 00 Bonds issued on account of the North Dakota University at Grand Forks, North Dakota, the face aggregate of which is 96,700 00 Bonds issued on account of the Penitentiary at Bismarck, North Dakota, the face aggregate of which is 93,600 00 Refunding Capitol Building Warrants dated April 1, 1889 83,507 46 And the State of South Dakota shall assume and pay the folloand indebtedness, to-wit: owing bonds Bonds issued on account of the Hospital for the Insane at Yankton, South Dakota, the face aggregate of which is 210,000 00 Bonds issued on account of the School for Deaf Mutes at Sioux Falls, South Dakota, the face aggregate of which is 51,000 00 Bonds issued on account of the University at Vermillion, South Dakota, the face aggregate of which is 75,000 00 Bonds issued on account of the Penitentiary at Sioux Falls South Dakota, the face aggregate of which is 94,300 00 Bonds issued on account of the Agricultural College at Brookings, South Dakota, the face aggregate of which is 97,500 00 Bonds issued on account of the Normal School at Madison, South Dakota, the face aggregate of which is 49,400 00 Bonds issued on account of the School of Mines at Rapid City, South Dakota, the face aggregate of which is 33,000 00 Bonds issued on account of the Reform School at Plankington, South Dakota, the face aggregate of which is 30,000 00 Bonds issued on account of the Normal School at Spearfish, South Dakota, the face value of which is 25,000 00 Bonds issued on account of the Soldiers' Home at Hot Springs, South Dakota, the face aggregate of which is 45,000 00 VI. ,5, V1.